Windycon Fan Tables

 If you have any questions please contact us at firstname.lastname@example.org.

 There are two places where we will have fan tables this year.
-One is in the Junior Ballroom foyer outside Con-Suite and the main programming rooms.
-The other is in the Grand Ballroom Foyer by Gaming, the Art Show and Dealers (limited to 8 spaces, first come first served).
+One is in the Conference Center Foyer outside the main programming rooms.
+The other is in the Grand Ballroom Foyer by the Art Show, Dealers and Atrium Cafe (all tables are on a first come first served basis).

-The ones in the Grand Foyer will have the traffic from the Art Show, Dealers, and Gaming during the day but will lose most traffic around 6 pm each night.
-The ones in the Junior Foyer will have traffic from Con-Suite, and Programming and will continue to have traffic well into the evening.
-You may choose either place to be, just mention which you would like in your e-mail.
-There are a limited number of tables in the Grand Foyer so it will be first come first served.
+The ones in the Grand Foyer will have the traffic from the Art Show and Dealers during the day but will lose most traffic around 6 pm each night.
+The ones in the Conference Center Foyer will have traffic from Programming and will continue to have traffic till about 10pm.

 A Few Things to Know